 You Can Experience God’s Work in Your Job

 The Lord Jesus said, “God is a Spirit: and they that worship Him must worship Him in spirit and in truth” (John 4:24).
 God is a Spirit and we can worship Him and establish a normal relationship with Him in any place and at any time.
 While we’re at work, though we may be busy with the work at hand, we can still quiet our hearts before God, think of God’s love and salvation, contemplate the truths in God’s words and learn to practice and experience God’s words.
 God will then be with us, helping us to resolve our difficulties and guiding us on how to conduct ourselves as human beings.
-When we establish a normal relationship with God and we obtain the work of, our hearts derive comfort and will feel peace and joy.
+When we establish a normal relationship with God and we obtain the work of the Holy Spirit, our hearts derive comfort and will feel peace and joy.
 In this way, even though we may tire from our work and we may find it hard to make time, we can still face it all with a positive attitude.

 One day, I was in the restaurant writing the menu when the manager asked me to add more dishes to customers’ bills so that we could charge them more.
 I knew that the Lord said: “But let your communication be, Yes, yes; No, no: for whatever is more than these comes of evil” (Matthew 5:37).
 The Lord asked that we be honest and call a spade a spade.
 If we lie for the sake of profit, then we are engaging in deception and we will not earn God’s praise.
 I knew that I should not tell lies to cheat the customers, but I worried about displeasing the manager so that he would make things difficult for me or cut my pay, and if I didn’t handle it well then I could even lose my job.
 As I worked my way through this dilemma, I suddenly realized that God had permitted this issue to befall me and that God was right beside me watching to see what I would do with the truth and watching to see whether or not I would practice God’s words and be an.
 And so, I prayed to God and became willing to forsake my flesh and practice the truth.
 I didn’t care how people would treat me or whether or not I would lose my job, but instead I wanted to focus on living before God and establishing a normal relationship with God.
 After praying, my heart felt much more at ease and I found the resolve to practice the truth and satisfy God.
 Unexpectedly, just as I was truthfully writing up the menu for the customers, though the manager said nothing, he later went and told the restaurant owner that I was honest and trustworthy.
 I witnessed God’s wondrous deeds and I experienced the feelings of peace and security, of release and freedom that comes from practicing the truth, and those are feelings that no amount of money can buy.
 In my work after that, I always paid close attention to the people, events and things around me and I focused on experiencing and practicing God’s words, and gradually my relationship with God normalized and I felt much more relaxed at work.